West Ryder Pauper Lunatic Asylum

-History

-"Vlad the Impaler" was made available as a free download from the official website from 31 March to 3 April 2009.
-The first proper, physical release from the album was "Fire", which was released on 1 June.
-Sergio Pizzorno has called the 52-minute album "the soundtrack to an imaginary movie."
-The album includes a duet, on the track "West Ryder Silver Bullet", with the actress Rosario Dawson.
-The album entered the UK Album Chart at No. 1, giving the band their second No. 1 album.

-"Underdog" has been used by Sony in a commercial for their BRAVIA Televisions.

-Theme
+Composition and music

 The West Riding Pauper Lunatic Asylum was a mental institution built in West Yorkshire, England in 1818.
 Sergio Pizzorno further explained the choice of album title: "The album isn't about the place, I just first heard about it on a TV documentary, and the words just struck me.
 I love the way it looked and the feeling it evokes.
 Apparently, it was one of the first for the poor, before that it was mainly rich people who got treatment."
 The album cover depicts the band "getting dressed up for a party at the asylum, looking in the mirror at the costumes".
 Inspiration for the cover originated from the artwork of Amon Düül II's album Made in Germany.
 In an interview with T4, the band said that each track is meant to represent an inmate within the asylum.

+Tracks

+The opening track "Underdog" was suggested by lead vocalist Tom Meighan to be the opening track, and consists of a jagged riff and synth breakdowns.
+The song has also seen wide usage in popular culture, including a commercial for BRAVIA's television products and car racing video games Need for Speed: Shift and Asphalt 8: Airborne.
+"Where Did All The Love Go?" has been described as a psychedelic rock song with a prominent string section, and it segues into the instrumental track "Swarfiga", which was described as krautrock and named after the industrial hand cleaning product Swarfega.
+"Fast Fuse" has been branded as boasting an 'electronic garage' sound drawing comparisons to Primal Scream, The Rolling Stones and T-Rex.
+"Take Aim" is the first song on the album with Pizzorno in lead vocals, and demonstrates his diverse guitar work, along with a Mexican funeral march-inspired opening.
+"Thick as Thieves" has been characterised as an "acoustic stomp" and has been compared to "People Are Strange" by The Doors; the band would often incorporate a snippet of this track in live performances of the song.